John Wolcott of Kent Co. MD, 1630-c.1650

 This information is intended for genealogical research purposes only and may not be used without permission, except that single copies may be printed for private use.
 Questions and additions or corrections to this page may be sent to John Wolcott (johnwolcott @ mail.com)

-The Wolcott/Walcott/Wilcott DNA project shows considerable variation between the DNA of descendants of John of MD and the DNA of the Connecticut and New Jersey Wolcotts, indicating a very distant relationship.
+The Wolcott/Walcott/Wilcott DNA project shows considerable variation between the DNA of descendants of John of MD and the DNA of the Connecticut, Massachusetts, and New Jersey Wolcotts, indicating a very distant relationship.
 The results of a DNA sample of a member of the Wolcott family of Delaware indicates they are not descendants of John of MD despite geographical proximity.
-Recent DNA tests indicate that descendants of Philip Willcutt of Hingham MA have nearly identical DNA to the Walcutt descendants of John of MD, and they have been added, below as probable descendants of John.
-Additional descendants of the Maryland Wolcotts are encouraged to participate in this DNA study.
-Information about the project may be found by returning to the index and going to the DNA web page.
+Recent DNA tests indicate that descendants of Philip Willcutt of Hingham MA, c.1690-1771, have nearly identical DNA to the Walcutt descendants of John of MD, and they have been added below as probable descendants of John.
+Additional descendants of these Wolcotts are encouraged to participate in this DNA study to help clarify relationships.
+Information about the DNA project may be found by returning to the index and going to the DNA web page.

-(3?)
-James Wolcott, b. c.1695.
+(3) James Wolcott, b. c.1695.
 James Woolcott inherited the entire estate of Joseph Dowdles of Talbot Co.
 MD in 1739.
+James Woolcot, weaver, purchased 7 years service of Sarah Knowlman from the Court for 5 pounds, 5 shillings, in 1742.
+In 1745 he and William Slow were granted recognizane for Ann Slow, William's wife, accused of adultery and found not guilty.
 In 1751, James Woolcott of Talbot Co.
 MD subscribed 10s for the charity school for orphans in St. Peters parish.
 The relationship between James and Joseph is unknown, but a John Dowdle who m.
 Catherine Butler at St. Peters parish, Talbot Co.
 MD, was probably a relative of these men.
 James m.
 Lence ____.
 There is no proof that James was the grandson of John, above, but dates and locations support this assumption.

 (4) Ann Wolcott; m. ____ Adams.
 Ann Adams was guardian of her niece, Ann Wolcott, below.